top of page

 operation

-countries (Argentina, Colombia, Indonesia and Thailand)
+countries (Argentina, Colombia and Indonesia)

 plant-based meals served each year (potential)